hermeznetwork/docs/docs/developers/coord-files/cfg.testnet.coord.md

 #ForgeRetryInterval = "10s"
 ### Interval between calls to the main handler of a synced block after an error
 #SyncRetryInterval = "1s"
 #Delay after which a batch is forged if the slot is already committed.
-If It is set to "0s", the coordinator will continuously forge at the maximum rate
+If It is set to "0s", the Coordinator will continuously forge at the maximum rate
 ForgeDelay = "0s"
 ### Delay after a forged batch if there are no txs to forge.
-If It is set to 0s, the coordinator will continuously forge even if the batches are empty
+If It is set to 0s, the Coordinator will continuously forge even if the batches are empty
 ForgeNoTxsDelay = "1s"
 ### Interval between calls to the PurgeByExternalDelete function of the l2db which deletes pending txs externally marked by the column `external_delete`
 #PurgeByExtDelInterval = "1m"
-### Enables the coordinator to forge in slots if the empty slots reach the slot deadline
+### Enables the Coordinator to forge in slots if the empty slots reach the slot deadline
 #MustForgeAtSlotDeadline = true
-### It will make the coordinator forge at most one batch per slot, only if there are included txs in that batch, or pending l1UserTxs in the smart contract.
+### It will make the Coordinator forge at most one batch per slot, only if there are included txs in that batch, or pending l1UserTxs in the smart contract.
 Setting this parameter overrides `ForgeDelay`, `ForgeNoTxsDelay`, `MustForgeAtSlotDeadline` and `IgnoreSlotCommitment`.
 #IgnoreSlotCommitment = true
-### This parameter will make the coordinator forge at most one batch per slot, only if there are included txs in that batch, or pending l1UserTxs in the smart contract.
+### This parameter will make the Coordinator forge at most one batch per slot, only if there are included txs in that batch, or pending l1UserTxs in the smart contract.
 Setting this parameter overrides `ForgeDelay`, `ForgeNoTxsDelay`, `MustForgeAtSlotDeadline` and `IgnoreSlotCommitment`.
 #ForgeOncePerSlotIfTxs = false

 [Coordinator.FeeAccount]